Should you always use a VPN?

 3. Avoid bandwidth throttling

 Some ISPs will impose bandwidth limits to encourage you to upgrade to a more expensive package that promises faster internet speeds.
-If you always have a VPN turned on, your ISP won’t be able to constrain your internet speed.
-That’s because they won’t be able to see what you’re up to online.
+If you have a VPN turned on, you can reduce some traffic-specific throttling because the ISP can't see what you’re doing.

-So whether you want to download files, stream content, or play your favorite game in peace, you’ll find a VPN valuable asset.
+So whether you want to download files, stream content, or play your favorite game in peace, you’re likely to find VPNs a valuable asset.
 However, if it so happens that your VPN slows down your connection even more, make sure you’re connected to a server that is closer to you physically.
 If switching between servers doesn’t help, consider looking into faster VPNs.

-Using a VPN all the time also guarantees you’re protected from the prying eyes of cyber attackers.
+Using a VPN all the time also reduces exposure on untrusted networks by encrypting traffic, which is crucial for protection against cyberattackers.
 Because your information, including sensitive data and online activities, is encrypted with such ciphers as AES, it becomes inaccessible to anyone.

 In simple terms, even if someone accessed your data, they would never be able to decipher it.
 To give you an example, the VPN tunnel will secure your communication channels, including your emails and Zoom meetings, from anyone trying to access them.

-Additionally, having a VPN turned on lets you transfer money safely.
+Additionally, having a VPN turned on lets you transfer money more safely.
 Since your online activities are hidden, it doesn’t matter where you make transactions.
-Be it your home network or unsecured public Wi-Fi – cyber felons won’t stand a chance at taking a peek.
+Be it your home network or unsecured public Wi-Fi – the risks imposed by cybercriminals are greatly minimized.

 5. Safe access to public Wi-Fi